Wiki · Concept · Last reviewed June 25, 2026

 Llama

-Llama is Meta's family of large AI models and the surrounding developer ecosystem for downloading, running, adapting, evaluating, and deploying those models.
-It is one of the most important open-weight model lines because it gave startups, researchers, cloud providers, governments, and hobbyists a strong alternative to closed model APIs.
+Llama is Meta's family of open-weight language and multimodal models, plus the surrounding ecosystem for downloading, serving, adapting, evaluating, licensing, and protecting those models.
+Its importance is not just model quality; Llama made strong AI checkpoints portable enough for startups, researchers, cloud providers, governments, and hobbyists to build outside a single closed API.

 Snapshot